 Daily backups are a part of many good hosting companies’ hosting packages.
 This is a nice feature, but they only make database backups.
-This means that if something goes wrong with your site, everything else in your WP would be destroyed.
+This means that if something goes wrong with your site, everything else in your WP will be destroyed.

 Automatic vs. Manual Backups

 You may also make your life a lot easier by using BackupBuddy to set up automatic backups.
 BackupBuddy includes built-in features.
-These allow you to create your own custom backup schedules so you can focus on the other parts of your website.
+These allow you to create your own custom backup schedules to focus on the other parts of your website.
 Even better, you have the option of storing your backups on BackupBuddy Stash, Amazon S3, and Dropbox.
 You can also receive backups through email.
 This is an excellent security precaution because you should never store your backups in the same location as your live site.

 Site Restoration: Guided vs. Manual

 If something goes wrong with your website, using your backup files is like taking them.
 You may try to restore it manually or with the help of a plugin.
-If you do it yourself, you’ll need to upload your database.
+However, if you do it yourself, you’ll need to upload your database.
 This may need you to create a new one in some circumstances.
 Also, you must re-add all your actual site contents via FTP.
 This can be a terrifying task if you’re not familiar with WordPress development or using developer tools like Transmit or cPanel.

-Using a backup plugin, to begin with, is the simplest way to recover your site.
+Using a backup plugin to begin with is the simplest way to recover your site.
 If you haven’t already guessed, iThemes BackupBuddy is our preferred WordPress backup plugin for a reason.
 It simplifies the process of creating, managing, and implementing backups.

 Choose the backup you wish to use and “migrate to remote server.”
 This will import your backup as well as BackupBuddy’s ImportBuddy script.
 Then choose a backup destination and start migrating your backups.